Hunting the Northern Lights in Iceland – The Aurora Borealis

 Picture taken on the Solheimajokull Gletsjer

-We didn’t got to see it.
+We just couldn’t manage to spot the Northern Lights.
 Because time passed and it was really getting late the guide took us some where else.
 He had an alternative…it was a cave.
 If the lights showed in the meantime we obviously would go for that immediatly!

 The entrance of the cave didn’t show because of the snow and after they digged it out we went in.
 It was a climb and slide for us and to get in safely we used a rope.
 I’m flexible and handy in climbing so I was down in a minute and started to help the others to come down safely.
 The part of the cave that was open for us wasn’t that big but showed some nice stones and they glittered 🙂